troymessina/EnergyEnvironmentLab/appendices/F_energy_transfer_generator.md

 ```

 3. To attach the pulley, align the indent marks on the pulley with the indented portion of the black shaft on the generator; then slide the pulley onto the shaft.
 Fasten the nut tight over the screw to hold the pulley in place.
-4. Cut a small piece of no-bounce foam, and place the foam underneath the hanging mass (Figure 1b).
+4. Cut a small piece of no-bounce foam, and place the foam underneath the hanging mass.
-5. Cut a piece of string to tie to the hanging mass and pulley (Figure 1b).
+5. Cut a piece of string to tie to the hanging mass and pulley.
 6. Tie a double knot in the string and hook

 the knot in the slot on the pulley.